eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

         - Default
     *   - :class:`SHARED_LIBRARY_SUFFIX`
         - Defines the file suffix (extension) used for shared libraries in the build process.
+          For Windows OS, the extension can not be modified, always use the cmake default value.
-          For example ".dll" on Windows or ".so" on Linux.
-The default value for this argument is an empty string, setting the default extension for each platform (Linux and macOS: ".so",
+          The default value for this argument is an empty string, setting the default extension for each platform (Linux and macOS: ".so").
-          Windows: ".dll").
           The "dot" in the extension does not have to be included in the CMake argument.

-        - ``Valid string (e.g.: "dll", "so", ...)``
+        - ``Valid string (e.g.: "dylib", "so", ...)``
         - ``"""``